Our Team

 MSc Student

 Adams obtained an undergraduate and MSc degree in Nigeria and the UK (courtesy of commonwealth scholarship) respectively, studying soil science.
-He is now a PhD student with a deep interest in understanding soil processes that can improve soil productivity and organic carbon stabilization.
-For Adams' PhD studies under the supervision of Dr Bobbi Helgason, he is carrying out field and laboratory experiments to understand some of the factors that promote the storage of root-derived organic matter in soils.
+He is now a MSc student with a deep interest in understanding soil processes that can improve soil productivity and organic carbon stabilization.
+For Adams' MSc studies under the supervision of Dr Bobbi Helgason, he is carrying out field and laboratory experiments to understand some of the factors that promote the storage of root-derived organic matter in soils.
 He is passionate about Agriculture and Food Security, especially in low and middle income countries.

 Amanda Mitchell